Table of Contents

 • 3.
 Virtual Private Network (VPN)

-You’ll be glad you have a VPN when traveling in Poland!
-A VPN is a useful travel tool for so many reasons.
-It’ll help keep your personal information safe and secure when you connect to WiFi in public places, it’ll get you around paywalls on popular news sites, and it’ll even allow you access to content from your home country that may be blocked or censored in Poland.
+It’s hard to encompass the immense value, but a VPN is a useful travel tool for many reasons.
+It’ll help keep your personal information safe and secure when you connect to Wi-Fi in public places, get you around paywalls on popular news sites, block unwanted pop-up ads, mitigate any regional price-targeting that makes things cost more (since you can access 6K+ servers in 100+ countries), AND allow you access to content from your home country that may be blocked or censored in Poland.

 Virtual Private Network (VPN)